dnlzrgz/hugo-terrassa-theme/README.md

 And that's it.

-> For more information about the *config.toml* file read the [official documentation](https://gohugo.io/getting-started/configuration/).

 ## Content

-> If you have any doubts about the following instructions feel free to take a look at the content folder of the *exampleSite* or look at the [official documentation](https://gohugo.io/content-management/).
+> If you have any doubts about the following instructions take a look at the content folder of the *exampleSite* or look at the [official documentation](https://gohugo.io/content-management/).

-Terrassa includes two base archetypes (learn more about archetypes [here](https://gohugo.io/content-management/archetypes/)):
+Terrassa includes two base archetypes:
 * A *default* archetype for content such as blogs posts.
 * A *page* archetype for pages like the About page.